seitsu/registry-reporting/README.md

-## Registry Reporting Repository
+## Registry Maintenance Notifications for the Extensible Provisioning Protocol (EPP)

 ### Goal
-The goal is to draft a new standard on a Registry Reporting Repository and to submit an IETF best practice draft that hopefully result in a [RFC].
+The goal is to draft a new EPP extension for Registry Maintenance Notifications and to submit an IETF Internet-Draft that hopefully result in [RFC].

 ### The Current Status
 This idea was raised in the ICANN Registrar Stakeholder Group ([RrSG]) Technical and Operational ([TechOps]) Subcommittee, and further discussed in the [CPH TechOps] Group.